johnedmartz/Automatic-SSOs/README.md

 -	default.param, config.scamp and config.sex are the configuration files used by Filabres.

--	config.ssos_calib is the main configuration file used by this pipeline.
+-	config.autossos is the main configuration file used by this pipeline.

 + Filabres parameters
 INSTRUMENT:		Name of the instrument used for the observations.